radicle-dev/radicle-alpha/docs/source/reference.rst

 ``(maybe-foldlM f i xs)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Monadic fold over the elements of a seq, associating to the left (i.e.
+Monadic fold over the elements of a sequence ``xs``, associating to the
-from left to right) in the maybe monad.
+left (i.e. from left to right) in the maybe monad.

 Lenses
 ------